 If you’re struggling to answer that, ask yourself the question “Is this content relevant for everyone in my target group, no matter their background or identity?”

 A lack of accurate representation in AI visuals

 Let’s also talk a little about bias in AI image generators.

-If you ask an AI tool to visualise professions or character descriptions, less than 20% of the images are of women, according to MissJourney, an initiative by TEDxAmsterdam Women and ACE.
-I can only imagine what the percentage of people of colour, people with disabilities or different genders than cis male will be.
+If you ask an AI tool to visualize professions or character descriptions, less than 20% of the images are of women, according to MissJourney, an initiative by TEDxAmsterdam Women and ACE.
+I can only imagine what the percentage of people of color, people with disabilities or different genders than cis male will be.